One Model Blog

 Why Is People Analytics Important?

-Why should you invest in people analytics?
-Why is people analytics important?
-At the core, HR analytics means driving better, faster talent decisions at all levels of the organisation.
+Why should you invest in People Analytics?
+Why is People Analytics important?
+At the core, HR analytics means driving better, faster talent decisions at all levels of the organization.

-With the right people analytics tool, users can quantify and measure the ROI of people analytics on an organisation, including cost savings, employee retention, new hires, and more.
-Below are several core benefits of people analytics:
+With the right People Analytics tool, users can quantify and measure the ROI of People Analytics on an organization, including cost savings, employee retention, new hires, and more.
+Below are several core benefits of People Analytics:

-• Improved HR Practices: People analytics tools enable HR professionals to make informed decisions based on data rather than subjective observations or intuition.
-HR analytics means more effective HR practices that are aligned with the organisation's goals and objectives.
+• Improved HR Practices: People Analytics tools enable HR professionals to make informed decisions based on data rather than subjective observations or intuition.
+HR analytics means more effective HR practices that are aligned with the organization's goals and objectives.

-• Better Workforce Management: By analysing workforce data, HR professionals can identify skills gaps, training needs, and performance issues, allowing them to take corrective actions to improve workforce management.
+• Better Workforce Management: By analyzing workforce data, HR professionals can identify skills gaps, training needs, and performance issues, allowing them to take corrective actions to improve workforce management.

-• Higher Return on Investment: By optimising HR practices and improving workforce management, HR analytics can help organisations achieve a higher return on investment (ROI) and improve their bottom line.
+• Higher Return on Investment: By optimizing HR practices and improving workforce management, HR analytics can help organizations achieve a higher return on investment (ROI) and improve their bottom line.

 The Role of AI in HR

-According to Bersin’s research, a mere 2% of HR organisations actively utilise people analytics.
+According to Bersin’s research, a mere 2% of HR organizations actively utilize People Analytics.
 This presents a significant advantage for innovative businesses looking to tap into this field and leverage its potential.

-In fact, studies by Deloitte indicate that people analytics is rapidly becoming the new currency of HR, providing benefits such as increasing job offer acceptance rates, reducing HR help tickets, and optimising compensation.
-As the new currency, people analytics brings a wealth of benefits to HR professionals, enabling them to enhance key aspects of their work.
+In fact, studies by Deloitte indicate that People Analytics is rapidly becoming the new currency of HR, providing benefits such as increasing job offer acceptance rates, reducing HR help tickets, and optimizing compensation.
+As the new currency, People Analytics brings a wealth of benefits to HR professionals, enabling them to enhance key aspects of their work.

 HR analytics is evolving from a one-time initiative to becoming a real-time, easily adaptable tactic that offers immense benefits for HR as processes scale with business needs.